Today, on mrsprofresh.com, I am sharing the Ivy Lee Method.

-- At the end of each work day, write down the six most important things you need to accomplish tomorrow.
+- Write down the six most important things you need to accomplish tomorrow.
 Do not write down more than six tasks.

 - Prioritize those six items in order of their true importance.

-- When you arrive tomorrow, concentrate only on the first task.
+- The next day, concentrate only on the first task.
 Work until the first task is finished before moving on to the second task.

-- Approach the rest of your list in the same fashion.
+- Approach the rest of your list in the same way.
 At the end of the day, move any unfinished items to a new list of six tasks for the following day.

 - Repeat this process every working day.

 To read the entire back story, I highly encourage you to check out this blog post.
 (It’s actually really interesting!)

 Sounds doable, right?
 I think it’s important to highlight that in order for the Ivy Lee Method to work, you must:

 - Learn to prioritize